JanusHCP/policies/data_integrity_policy.md

 # Data Integrity Policy

-BloomAPI takes data integrity very seriously.
-As stewards and partners of BloomAPI Customers, we strive to assure data is protected from unauthorized access and that it is available when needed.
-The following policies drive many of our procedures and technical settings in support of the BloomAPI mission of data protection.
+Janus Healthcare Partners takes data integrity very seriously.
+As stewards and partners of Janus Healthcare Partners Customers, we strive to assure data is protected from unauthorized access and that it is available when needed.
+The following policies drive many of our procedures and technical settings in support of the Janus Healthcare Partners mission of data protection.

 ## Applicable Standards from the HITRUST Common Security Framework